Protecting Consumers.

 Is my personal information safe when I file a complaint?

 Absolutely.
 ICRP takes data privacy very seriously.
 All information you provide is handled in strict confidence and processed solely for the purpose of investigating your complaint, pursuing resolution, and, where applicable, initiating advocacy or litigation.
-Your data is protected in accordance with the Nigeria Data Protection Act 2023.
-Your personal information will only be shared with relevant regulatory authorities or legal institutions where it is necessary to pursue your case — and only with your consent.
+Your data is protected in accordance with the Nigeria Data Protection Act 2023 or any subsequent amendment thereto.
+ICRP will only use your personal information/data or share it with relevant regulatory authorities or legal institutions where it is necessary to pursue your case and only with your consent.
 We will never sell, publish, or misuse your data.

-ICRP covers all sectors where consumers transact — including Banking and Finance, Telecommunications, Manufacturing, Retail and E-commerce, Healthcare and Pharmaceuticals, Food and Beverages, Insurance, Real Estate, Energy and Utilities, and Transportation and Logistics.
-If you have purchased a product or received a service from any business, in any industry, anywhere in Nigeria, and your rights as a consumer were violated, ICR P can assist you.
+ICRP covers all sectors where consumers transact, including Banking and Finance, Telecommunications, Aviation, Manufacturing, Retail and E-commerce, Healthcare and Pharmaceuticals, Food and Beverages, Insurance, real estate, Energy and Utilities, and Transportation and Logistics.
+If you have purchased a product or received services from any business, in any industry, anywhere in Nigeria, and your rights as a consumer were violated, ICRP can assist you.
 Our mandate is nationwide and sector-wide.

 How can I support or partner with ICRP?

 There are several ways to support ICRP's work.
-Organisations — including law firms, NGOs, civil society bodies, academic institutions, and corporate entities committed to consumer welfare — can formally partner with us to advance consumer rights across Nigeria.
-Individuals can support us by spreading awareness of consumer rights in their communities, sharing our publications, or reporting violations they observe.
 To explore a formal partnership, reach out to us directly at [email protected] with the subject line "Partnership Enquiry".
 Together, we can build a Nigeria where every consumer is protected.

 Institute for Consumer Rights and Product Liability Protection Ltd/Gte.
-Independent.
+Private, independent, non-profit, dedicated to consumer justice across Nigeria.

 CONTACT DETAILS